leycec/fsnrnue/README.md

 **That's horrible.** But you're not alone.
 So, that's great.
 I guess?

-For dark reasons beyond all carnal human knowledge, :superscript:`I blame Nasu.` *Fate/stay night* is not playing ball with your Linux windowing system.
+For dark reasons beyond all carnal human knowledge, <sup>I blame Nasu.</sup>
+*Fate/stay night* is not playing ball with your Linux windowing system.
-Circumvent this by isolating *Fate/stay night* to a **windowed virtual desktop** instead of running *Fate/stay night* full-screened:
+Circumvent this by isolating the game to a **windowed virtual desktop** (instead of running the game full-screened):

 1. Run *Lutris.*
 1. Right-click the *Fate/stay night* entry.